typhnol/typhnol/README.md

 barely qualify as a programmer

-have experience with web development
+have experience with static web development

 somewhat know java